McCoyGroup/Psience/docs/Psience/BasisReps/StateSpaces/BasisStateSpace.md

 </div>

-Generates a set of indices that can be fed into a `Representation` to provide a sub-representation
-        in this state space.
+Generates a set of indices that can be fed into a `Representation` to provide a sub-representation in this state space.
 Basically just takes all pairs of indices.
 Only returns the upper-triangle indices
 - `:returns`: `_`
-    >No description...
+    >

 <a id="Psience.BasisReps.StateSpaces.BasisStateSpace.get_representation_brakets" class="docs-object-method">&nbsp;</a>
 ```python